 Blueberries are one of the highest sources of anthocyanins which brings us to the number 1 superfood high in antioxidants.

-#1 Blueberries – High in the antioxidant anthocyanins
+#1 Blueberries – The most powerful antioxidant fruit high in anthocyanins

 A study in mice that were fed a high-fat diet had better metabolic markers and insulin sensitivity when blueberries were added to a high-fat diet in comparison to the mice that were fed a high-fat diet without blueberries.